-Design standards are sometimes prescriptive and complicated.
+Design standards are sometimes prescriptive and complicated in an effort to ensure that the specific outcomes, desired by the community, are achieved.
 Often, and in the case for Redmond, there is an effort to make design standards flexible and responsive.
 However, implementation problems, code ambiguities, and code conflicts cannot fully be identified and understood until full implementation is underway.
 Redmond needs to take lessons learned through implementation, and feedback from builders and developers, and use that information to continuously review and improve design standards to ensure that optimal outcomes and superior design is begin achieved.
 There should be a review on all new design standards within three years of implementation to identify needed revisions.
 Similarly, existing design standards should be reviewed and improved to eliminate hard to understand (and implement) components, and obstacles to design flexibility.
 Striking a balance between flexibility and predictability is difficult and is a necessary ongoing process.
-Where possible, sustainable building design options should be considered.